 Cooking Instructions

-1. Sautéing Aromatics: In a large pot over medium heat, add a splash of oil.
-Once hot, add the onions and cook until translucent, about 5 minutes.
-Add the minced garlic and sauté for another minute, until fragrant.
+- Sautéing Aromatics: Heat a bit of oil in a large pot over medium heat.
+Add the onions and cook until they look see-through, about 5 minutes.
+Stir in the garlic and cook for another minute.

-2. Adding Potatoes and Broth: Incorporate the chopped potatoes into the pot, followed by your choice of broth.
-Bring the mixture to a boil, then reduce the heat and let it simmer until the potatoes are tender, about 15-20 minutes.
+- Adding Potatoes and Broth: Add the chopped potatoes to the pot, then pour in the broth.
+Bring it to a boil, then turn down the heat and let it simmer until the potatoes are soft, about 15 to 20 minutes.

-3. Blending for Creaminess: Once the potatoes are cooked, remove the pot from heat.
-Use an immersion blender to puree the soup until smooth.
-Alternatively, you can transfer the mixture in batches to a regular blender for an ultra-creamy texture.
+- Blending for Creaminess: Take the pot off the heat.
+Use an immersion blender to make the soup smooth.
+If you dont have one, carefully transfer the soup in batches to a blender and puree until creamy.

-4. Finishing Touches: Stir in the cream or dairy-free alternative, and season with salt, pepper, and fresh herbs to taste.
-Allow the soup to heat through on low for a few more minutes.
+- Finishing Touches: Stir in the cream or dairy substitute and season with salt, pepper, and herbs.
+Let it warm on low heat for a few minutes more.

 Tips for Customization